 If the expected aid amounts are not reflected on the billing statement, check to be sure that all required paperwork is complete and has been submitted and aid has been officially accepted through UNCGenie.
 Financial aid is credited to the student account only after these two steps have been completed.
-For additional help, contact the Financial Aid Office at firstname.lastname@example.org or 336.334.5702.
+For additional help, contact the Office of Financial Aid and Scholarships at firstname.lastname@example.org or 336.334.5702.

 The amount owed is the difference between charges and credits.
 (Current students may also see previous and future balance amounts reflected here.)

 If credits outweigh charges, you may be due a refund after financial aid is disbursed.
 Visit the section about refunds for more information about how to set up direct deposit for the fastest access to your refund amount.

 There are payment plans available to any student who needs assistance paying the balance of their bill.